 4. Use cloth napkins…or make your own out of fabric scraps

 Cloth napkins are always a good way to go.
-If you want to step it up a bit, and you’re a crafter with some extra fabric around, fall-colored fabric scraps can become casual, reusable cloth napkins (paired with bamboo plates here!) as seen in this rustic wedding photo I found on Pinterest.
-As a non-sewer, I’d just let the rough-cut edges show; hey, it adds to the look-.
+If you want to step it up a bit, you could easily do these DIY No Sew Linen Napkins I found at On Sutton Place.
+As a non-sewer, I like that I can just let the rough-cut edges show; hey, it adds to the look-.
 But if you know your way around a sewing machine, you can make the edges a little neater.

 5. Succulents make a cool centerpiece